 ValidHTTPCodes=200,201,202

 [Optional] This feature can also be used to analyse API request-response content during exploration and test script building by adding non HTTP status codes like ValidHTTPCodes=1 which will log corresponding API details due to internal assertion failure.
 But this will mark the test method (@Test) as Fail.

+[Optional]- This feature is used to display response contents on Report, in order to insert assertions or analysis.
+So if this key if enabled ('Yes') then it will print more details of API Response on Report.
+This key is present under aapConfig.ini with name as below.
+If this

+PrintResponseOnReport=Yes.

+If this key is set as no “PrintResponseOnReport=No” then it will not print API response on Report.

 UrlEncoding :